xjtumliu/web/index.md

 layout: default
 ---

-## About Me
+## About me

 <img class="profile-picture" src="ml.jpg">

-I received the B.Eng and M.Eng degrees from the Xi'an Jiaotong University (XJTU), China, in 2004 and 2007, respectively, both in Electrical Engineering.
-In 2011, I received the Ph.D degree in Electronical Engineering from the National Institute of Applied Sciences (INSA) in Rennes, France.
-I am with the Electronics and Telecommunications Institute of Rennes (IETR, UMR 6164) as a postdoctoral researcher.
-Since January 2015, I have been a faculty member of Beijing Jiaotong University (BJTU).
-I'm now with the Institute of Information Communication Networks of the School of Computer & Information Technology as an Associate Professor and a Ph.D. supervisor.
+I'm an Associated Professor and a Ph.D. supervisor affiliated with the School of Computer & Information Technology of Beijing Jiaotong University.

-My main research interests include massive MIMO, space-time coding, Turbo receiver, optical fiber communications, physical layer security and Internet of Things.
+In my research works I was working in the areas of communication theories and techniques, including  massive MIMO, space-time coding, Turbo receiver, optical fiber communications and Internet of Things.
+I'm now interested in the research of 5G techniques and wireless big data.

 ---